awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-working-with-install-plugin.md

 You can install the Session Manager plugin on macOS using the bundled installer\.

 **Important**
-The bundled installer does not support installing to paths that contain spaces\.
+The bundled installer doesn't support installing to paths that contain spaces\.

 **To install the Session Manager plugin using the bundled installer \(macOS\)**